zeozeozeo/allocbench/README.md

 </details>

 In conclusion, mimalloc is the clear winner on both Linux and Windows.
+All allocators were compiled with clang 21 -O3.

 Linux kernel used:
 - 6.18.9-arch1-2